Hybrid Quantum Error Correction and Mitigation by Purification: Purification quantum error suppression

-From (\ref{purifiedoexp}) we may estimate the overhead associated with performing PQEC.
-In addition to the statistics required to obtain the expectation value of the observable $ O $ in (\ref{standardoexp}), one additionally needs statistics to estimate both the numerator and denominator in (\ref{purifiedoexp}).
-The standard error of (\ref{purifiedoexp}) is given by (see Appendix \ref{app:overhead})
+From (\ref{purifiedoexp}), we may estimate the sampling overhead associated with PQES.
+In addition to the statistics required to obtain the branch expectation values in (\ref{standardoexp}), one also needs statistics to estimate both the numerator and denominator in (\ref{purifiedoexp}).
+The standard error of (\ref{purifiedoexp}) is given by (see Appendix~\ref{app:overhead})

-where $ N_\text{samp} $ is the number of samples, and the variance is taken with respect to the probability distribution $ P_{\vec{\sigma}_{\ell}} $.
-For the case that $O$ is normalized so that $\|O\|_\infty\le 1$ (e.g. Pauli strings), then the numerator of (\ref{standarderror}) can be bounded by 1 (see Appendix \ref{app:overhead}).
-We may then rearrange for $ N_{\mathrm{samp}} $ to obtain the overhead
+where $N_\text{samp}$ is the number of samples, and the variance is taken with respect to the probability distribution $P_{\vec{\sigma}_{\ell}}$.
+For the case that $O$ is normalized so that $\|O\|_\infty\le 1$, such as for Pauli strings, the numerator of (\ref{standarderror}) can be bounded above by $2$ (see Appendix~\ref{app:overhead}).
+Rearranging for $N_{\mathrm{samp}}$ gives the sampling requirement

-We see that there is an additional overhead that increases with the impurity of the state.
-For example, in the limit of perfectly pure input states, only the symmetric outcome $ \Pi_+ $ is obtained, and the probability distribution $ P_{\vec{\sigma}_{\ell}} $ is completely peaked at this outcome.
-For highly mixed states, there is a larger variation in $ P_{\vec{\sigma}_{\ell}} $, resulting in a larger overhead in performing the sampling over PQEC measurements.
+We see that there is an additional sampling overhead that increases with the impurity of the state and with the purification power $N$.
+For perfectly pure input states, only the symmetric SWAP outcome occurs and $\Tr(\rho^N)=1$.
+For highly mixed states, $\Tr(\rho^N)$ can become small, increasing the number of samples required to resolve the signed estimator.